VicCebedo/GraphGiraffe/README.md

         ```
     - ### Path Finder
         ```java
-        // Get a list of paths (linked list of vertices)
-        // from vertex "A" to "H".
+        // Get a list of paths (linked list of vertices) from vertex "A" to "H".
-        List<List<Vertex>> paths = JagheadPathFinder.BACKTRACK.findPaths(graph, "A", "H");
+        Set<List<Vertex>> paths = JagheadPathFinder.BACKTRACK.findPaths(graph, "A", "H");

         // Print each path.
-        paths.forEach(path -> {
+        for (List<Vertex> path : paths) {
             System.out.println(path);
-        });
+        }
         ```
 - ### Shortest Path
     ```java
-    // Gets the shortest path from vertex "A"
-    // to all the other vertices in the graph.
+    // Gets the shortest path from vertex "A" to all the other vertices in the graph.
     Map<Vertex, Number> distMap = JagheadShortestPath.DIJKSTRA.shortestPath(graph, "A");
     System.out.println(distMap);
     ```